Skip to main content

 The trigger card displays:

-• Next fire — When it will fire next.
+• Next fire -- (Schedule triggers only) When it will fire next.
 Updated after each firing and when the configuration changes.

 Individual firings are recorded as trigger runs, each linked to the workflow run it created.
 Each run shows when it fired, whether it succeeded or failed, and a link to the resulting workflow run.